AngelMunoz/Migrondi/README.md

 Please do not remove the `SQLATOR:UP:TIMESTAMP` and `SQLATOR:DOWN:TIMESTAMP` comments these are used to differentiate what to run when you run the `up` or `down` commands.

 ### Up
-To run your migrations against your database use the "up" command `Sqlator.exe up` you can use `-t <number>` to specify how many migrations you want to run
+To run your migrations against your database use the "up" command `Migrondi.exe up` you can use `-t <number>` to specify how many migrations you want to run

 ### Down
-To rollback your migrations from your database use the "down" command `Sqlator.exe down` you can use `-t <number>` to specify how many migrations you want to roll back
+To rollback your migrations from your database use the "down" command `Migrondi.exe down` you can use `-t <number>` to specify how many migrations you want to roll back

 ### List
-If you want to list migrations you can use the command "list" `Sqlator.exe list` with the following flag combinations
+If you want to list migrations you can use the command "list" `Migrondi.exe list` with the following flag combinations

-- `Sqlator.exe list --last true`
+- `Migrondi.exe list --last true`
-- `Sqlator.exe list --all true --missing true`
+- `Migrondi.exe list --all true --missing true`
-- `Sqlator.exe list --all true --missing false`
+- `Migrondi.exe list --all true --missing false`

 these will give you these outputs